Eifel42/simpleChain/README.md

-# simpleChain
+# Simple Chain
-An example of a blockchain in Javascript.
+Simple Chain is a basic implementation of a ledger in JavaScript.